kulics/koral/book-en/document.md

 E.g:
 ```
 0 ..
 100 @ i {
-    print(i)  -- print every number
+    Print(i)  ` print every number `
 }
 ```
 It should be noted that the meaning of `0 ..
 100` is read from `0` to `100`, that is, a total of `101` times.
 The iterator will execute until the last number is executed, rather than ending one at a time.

 The iterator defaults to increment `1` every interval.
 If we need to take every other number, we can add a condition for each step.
-Just insert `^^ value`.
+Just insert `~ value`.

 E.g:
 ```
 0 ..
-100 ^^ 2 @ i {
+100 ~ 2 @ i {
     ......
 }
 ```